The acronym GME stands for Granulomatous Meningoencephalomyelitis, a disease of the brain and spinal cord.

 The typical method for diagnosis is an MRI which can show lesions within the nervous system.
 Your vet may also take a sample of cerebrospinal fluid which circulates around the brain and spinal cord.
 While it's not a test that can confirm GME, it can detect inflammation associated with the disease.

 The prognosis for GME is highly variable and will depend on the form of the disease and where its located.
-Your vet will likely schedule follow-up exams once or twice per month for neurological testing and to make sure the dog is getting adequate nutrition.
+While there is no known way to prevent GME, your vet will likely schedule follow-up exams once or twice per month for neurological testing and to make sure the dog is getting adequate nutrition.